kiteco/issue-tracker/sublimetext3/README.md

-This is a brief description of Kite's Sublime Text 3 plugin.
+# Sublime Text 3 Kite Plugin Documentation

-*NOTE*: To get up and running with Kite, on Sublime or any other editor, download Kite at https://kite.com/download.
+This is a brief documentation about Sublime Text 3 Kite Plugin

 ## Supported Sublime Text Versions